cwru-courses/csds440-f23-6/Assignments/HW4.md

 Answer:

+The duality theorem for linear programming, which asserts that for all viable solutions (x, u) of the primal and dual linear programs, the following inequality holds, can be used to demonstrate that for every feasible (x, u) (meeting the constraints of the primordial and dual LPs), bᵀu ≤ cᵀx.

+cᵀx ≥ bᵀu

+Let's prove this inequality step by step:

+Given the primal linear program (LP):
+Minimize cᵀx
+Subject to Ax > b
+x > 0

+And it's dual:
+Maximize bᵀu
+Subject to Au ≤ c
+u ≥ 0

+We have the following for any possible solution (x, u) that meets the requirements of the dual and primal LPs:

+Ax > b  (primal constraint)
+Au ≤ c  (dual constraint)
+x > 0  (primal constraint)
+u ≥ 0  (dual constraint)

+Now, let's multiply the dual constraint by u:

+uᵀ(Au) ≤ uᵀc

+Since u is non-negative (u ≥ 0), we can write:

+uᵀ(Au) = uᵀ(Au)

+Now, let's add the two inequalities, one from the primal and one from the dual:

+Ax + uᵀ(Au) > b + uᵀc

+Using the distributive property, we can rewrite this as:

+(Ax + uᵀAu) > (b + uᵀc)

+Now, let's focus on the left-hand side of the inequality:

+(Ax + uᵀAu) = (xᵀAᵀ + uᵀAu)  (since x is a column vector and we use the transpose)

+Using the properties of transposition, we have:

+xᵀAᵀ + uᵀAu = (uᵀAu + xᵀAᵀ)

+Now, let's recall that the primal LP and dual LP are both feasible, so their objective functions are bounded:

+cᵀx > -∞
+bᵀu > -∞

+Since both are bounded, we can add them to the inequality:

+cᵀx + bᵀu > -∞

+Now, we can write the inequality as:

+(uᵀAu + xᵀAᵀ) > (bᵀu + cᵀx)

+Now, let's compare the terms on both sides of the inequality:

+uᵀAu + xᵀAᵀ is the objective function of the dual LP. bᵀu + cᵀx is the objective function of the primal LP.

+So, we have:

+(uᵀAu + xᵀAᵀ) > (bᵀu + cᵀx)

+Since the dual LP maximizes uᵀAu + xᵀAᵀ, and the primal LP minimizes bᵀu + cᵀx, by the duality theorem, we have:

+uᵀAu + xᵀAᵀ ≥ bᵀu + cᵀx

+Now, we have shown that for any feasible (x, u), uᵀAu + xᵀAᵀ ≥ bᵀu + cᵀx.
+By rearranging the terms, we get:

+xᵀAᵀ + uᵀAu ≥ bᵀu + cᵀx

+An inequality can have its words rearranged without affecting its direction, therefore we have:

+bᵀu + cᵀx ≤ xᵀAᵀ + uᵀAu

+And that's the inequality we were trying to prove:

+bᵀu + cᵀx ≤ xᵀAᵀ + uᵀAu

+This proves that for any feasible (x, u), bᵀu + cᵀx ≤ xᵀAᵀ + uᵀAu, which is a fundamental result in linear programming duality.

 5. Derive the backpropagation weight updates for hidden-to-output and input-to-hidden weights when the loss function is cross entropy with a weight decay term.
 Cross entropy is defined as $L(\mathbf{w})=\sum_i y_i\log{(\hat{y}_i)}+(1-y_i)\log{(1-\hat{y}_i)}$ , where $i$ ranges over examples, $y_i$ is true label (assumed 0/1) and $\hat{y}_i$  is the estimated label for the $i^{th}$ example.
 (10 points)

 Answer: